KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when there is no code Microsoft.JScript.Context associated with a Microsoft.JScript.JScriptException.

-    throw [Microsoft.JScript.NoContextException]::New("there is no code Microsoft.JScript.Context associated with a Microsoft.JScript.JScriptException.")
+    throw [Microsoft.JScript.NoContextException]::New('there is no code Microsoft.JScript.Context associated with a Microsoft.JScript.JScriptException.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.JScript.NoContextException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/Microsoft.JScript.NoContextException.aspx)